typeauth/api-node/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/typeauth).
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the this GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).